 Dr. Komal Chugtai takes you through an AI journey that starts with Star Trek and ends with a highly beneficial solution that has supported workflows, helped with patient treatment, and changed the dynamic of triage.

 The residents of the future series from Aidoc underscores how the platform has evolved from a theoretical idea to a solid and reliable extra pair of eyes that supports the radiologist in the workflow, patient care and role.
 Aidoc has already achieved significant progress in the field, receiving the CE mark for four algorithms and has FDA clearance in triage for cervical spine fractures, pulmonary embolism, large vessel occlusion and intracranial-hemorrhage.
-The company currently covers around 80% of most commonly found acute pathologies in CT scans and has moved into non-acute pathologies for CT such as the detection, measurement and comparison of lesions.
+The company currently covers around 80% of most commonly found acute pathologies in CT scans and is continuing to provide a comprehensive offering to a wide global install base of over 300 medical institutions.